Page 1 |

 A: I met David Milch about ten years ago to write an episode of NYPD Blue

-when I was still a reporter at The Sun, but when I had started to
+The Sun, but when I had started to

 contemplate a departure from the newspaper because of the management of